gerrit3699/gerrit3699.github.io/_pages/en/book.md

 title: "The Book of Meaning"
 permalink: /en/book/
 lang: en
-description: "A book in progress on meaning, fall, return, truth, beauty, and the readable structure of reality."
+description: "A book project on meaning, fall, return, truth, beauty, and the readable structure of reality."
 translation_url_de: /de/buch/
 ---